 The contents of semiconductor memory are lost under a power failure.
-Therefore, the auto restart facility should not attempt to restart the system, even with the power switch in the LOCK position, if the host contains semiconductor memory.
+Therefore, the auto restart facility should not attempt to restart the system, even with the power switch in the LOCK position, if the system contains semiconductor memory.
 This can be controlled by proper positioning of jumpers on the power fail facility.
-The local memory of any optional IOP and/or DCU/50 in the system is semiconductor so the restart facility must reload those memories before restarting the processors.